The Christmas Pig: Plot

-On Christmas Eve, while driving, Jack's stepsister Holly throws his childhood toy DP out of the car window.
-They buy a replacement they named Christmas Pig but Jack throws it aside.
-Jack shrinks and he and Christmas Pig get sent to the Land of the lost.
+On Christmas Eve, Jack's resentful stepsister Holly throws his beloved toy pig DP out of the car window into the road, where it is destroyed by traffic.
+The family buy a replacement they name Christmas Pig, but Jack tosses it aside.
+Christmas Pig nobly decides to find DP for Jack and through Christmas magic Jack shrinks and he and Christmas Pig get sent to the Land of the Lost.

-They then hide inside a lunchbox with an inhaler inside who is adjusted to the more upscale town of Bother-It's-Gone on account of the owner's mother being concerned about the inhaler.
-In Bother-It's-Gone, the law enforcements are alerted to Jack and Christmas Pig's presence, but they find a hiding place where a compass leads them into the Wastes of the Unlamented, where the Land's ruler, the Loser who makes people lose things whose enlivened parts (souls) end up in the Land of the Lost, hunts the unlamented but the protagonists get away.
+The Land of the Lost is an afterlife for all lost things, divided into areas depending on the degree of lostness.
+Neither Jack nor Christmas Pig belong, so they have to hide from the authorities.
+Hiding inside a lunchbox with a lost inhaler inside, they arrive at the town of Bother-It's-Gone, but law enforcement agents chase them into the Wastes of the Unlamented.

-Jack and Christmas Pig, who Jack now calls CP, find their way to the City of Missed where they meet lost emotions represented as personifications.
-They are sent to a palace where they meet a king called Power who tries to turn Jack over to the Loser, who wants to eat a real person despite principles branding it as murder.
-Fortunately, Hope manages to help Jack and CP escape and fly them to the Island of the Beloved, where the Loser cannot come nor harm any of the Islands immortal residents.
-There, Jack meets his beloved DP and the original tree angel.
-After being able to say a proper goodbye to DP, whose physical body was destroyed on the motorway, and being assured he and the angel are happy there, Jack wants to recover CP, who did not land on the Island with him.
+Jack and Christmas Pig, now called CP by Jack, find their way to the City of Missed where they meet the personifications of lost emotions.
+A king called Power notices Jack is a real boy and tries to turn him over to the Loser, the land's cruel ruler.
+Fortunately, Hope manages to help Jack and CP escape and fly them to the Island of the Beloved, where the Loser cannot come nor harm any of the Island's immortal residents.
+There, Jack meets his beloved DP and the family's lost Christmas tree angel, who are living happily together.
+After being able to say a proper goodbye to DP, Jack wants to recover CP, who did not land on the Island with him.

-Santa Claus, who has a home on the Island, flies Jack to the Wastes of the Unlamented where Compass leads him to the Loser's Lair where CP and the replacement tree angel are caged awaiting the Loser eating their enlivened parts which would make their physical bodies back in the Land of the Living, on the surface, disappear.
-Jack reaches CP and after a conversation with the Loser, the caged things rise to the surface after being found along with Jack.
+Santa Claus flies Jack to the Wastes of the Unlamented where CP and the replacement tree angel are caged in the Loser's Lair.
+The Loser plans to eat them, which would make their physical bodies back in the Land of the Living disappear.
+Jack manages to save them from the Loser and they magically return home.

-Back in his living room and returned to his normal size, Jack's family, who noticed his disappearance, are relieved he is safe and Holly promises not to bully him again, believing his story about the Land of the Lost.
+Jack's family are relieved to find him safe and Holly promises not to bully him again, believing his story about the Land of the Lost.
 Going to bed, Jack wishes CP goodnight and CP wishes him goodnight in return.